• Skip to primary navigation

 • Heavy Cream - Slightly lower fat whipping cream will also work.

 • 2% Milk - Surprisingly, lower fat milks tend to make better cold foam.
-In fact, if you order a plain cold foam-topped drink from Starbucks, it’s typically made from only 2%!
-Feel free to swap in either non-fat or whole milk depending on what you have on hand.
+In fact, if you order a plain cold foam-topped drink from Starbucks, it’s typically made from only 2% cold milk!
+Feel free to swap in either non-fat, skim milk or whole milk depending on what you have on hand.

-• Vanilla Syrup - I prefer using my homemade vanilla syrup because it is made with just sugar, water, and vanilla.
-Feel free to swap in your favorite store-bought brand for convenience.
+• Vanilla Syrup - I prefer using my homemade vanilla syrup because it is made with just sugar, water, and vanilla and backs a ton of vanilla flavor and delightful sweetness.
+Feel free to swap in your favorite store-bought brand for convenience or add some vanilla extract or vanilla bean paste to your simple syrup to heighten the flavor of your vanilla cream.

 Milk frother equipment on the countertop.